kwabenasapong/openpldoc/manual/source/android.rst

 Using the search function gives you the ability to search for a particular media, add it to the service or display it immediately.

-To use search, press the hardware menu button or magnifying glass on your phone and then select :guilabel:`Search` and you will be taken to the search screen.
+To use search, press the hardware magnifying glass button on your phone or you can press the hardware menu button and then select :guilabel:`Search` and you will be taken to the search screen.

 .. image:: pics/droid_search_all1.png